Jeanmilost/CompactStar/README.md

 - Cross-platform SDK (Windows and Mac OS X) written in C
 - Objective-C Metal renderer for OSX/iOS (experimental)

-<b>Here are some screenshots of several project I realized with this engine (all are available as demos)</b>:
+<b>Here are some screenshots of several projects I realized with this engine (all are available as demo)</b>

 ![Screenshot](Common/Images/Screenshots/Demos.png?raw=true "Screenshot")